 - Rachel trusts Ross to annul their drunken Vegas marriage - and he doesn't go through with it.

 - Bones had a multi-episode subplot where Hodgins and Angela were getting married, but it turned out that Angela was already married, so they had to track down her husband so she could get a divorce.
-This was a problem because she didn't even remember who he was, or that she was even technically married, since all she could remember was getting massively drunk and jumping over a broomstick with a guy.
+This was a problem because she didn't even remember who he was (she only recalled a nickname), or that she was even technically married since all she could remember was getting massively drunk and jumping over a broomstick with a guy.

 - Sam on Burn Notice drifted apart from his wife and eventually lost contact with her altogether.
 He never bothered to file for divorce because he thought, as a womanizing spy, that he wouldn't live long enough to settle down.
 Several decades later, his girlfriend proposes...